codechimp-org/lms-tvh/README.md

 ## Acknowledgements
 Inspired by plugins created by @michaelherger

-Initial idea for a plugin came from a post by netmax on how to stream a TVHeadend channel
+Initial idea for this plugin came from a post by netmax on how to stream a TVHeadend channel
 https://forums.slimdevices.com/showthread.php?108276-HowTo-Get-radio-streams-from-TVHeadend-server